rysavy-ondrej/ethanol/Deploy/Docker/Docker-Production.md

 # Ethanol Deployment in Production

 This document outlines the method for deploying Docker-based applications.
-It assumes that all required images are already available in a Docker repository.
+It assumes that Ethanol image was already push in a Docker Hub (https://hub.docker.com/r/rysavyondrej/ethanol).

 ## Prerequisites